micro-bitwise/micro-bitwise.github.io/_tutorials/crypto.md

 ### Learning Objectives

-Students will finish this activity understanding
+Students will finish this activity understanding:

 * what cryptography is and does
 * why cryptography is important
-* how the most basic forms of cryptography - the Caesar cipher and other simple substitution ciphers - work
+* how the most basic forms of cryptography — the Caesar cipher and other simple substitution ciphers — work
 * how the most basic forms of cryptography can be broken

 ## Starter Activity